arashout/arashout.site/_posts/2025-09-25-catching-up.md

 Anyway, so I guess recently I'm not running, bouldering or dancing as much as I used to.

-But none of that really bothers me as much as my current career prospects.
-I got laid off from Dropbox, which I don't really mind cause I was super miserable working there.
-Not only did I not know how to contribute, but also I felt super guilty for making so much money while being bad at my job.

-Being bad at my job was unfortunately not a new experience for me (I was terrible at construction work lol), but ever since I started as a software engineer I'd been doing well at my jobs.
-And the job before at KeepTruckin,it felt like I was on track to get promoted...

-I keep ruminating about how I shouldn't have left that job, for the money at Dropbox but I guess you never know what you have until you lose it right?
-I miss working on platform and IoT.

 The one bright spot is that I seemed to have resolved my persistent sleep issues with a prescription of Mirtazapone.
 I was looking back at my journal entries from the last 2 years and half them are sleep related.
 I'm taking a really small doses so I'm hoping I don't build a tolerance for a long time.
 It's been a couple months (I started in February after my Japan trip)

 Oh yeah!
 I went to Japan with my girlfriend and her brother + friend, it was really fun.
 She's super cool and easy to travel with.
 I usually hate travelling but it was fun with her.
 I love her lots. ❤️